 I’m a writer who lives in British Columbia.
-I have a first class honours degree in biology from Simon Fraser University as well as a professional teacher’s certificate from the province of British Columbia.
-I have many years of experience in teaching high school biology, science, and other subjects.
-I specialize in writing articles about life sciences and nature but also write about other topics, including the beautiful part of Canada where I live.
+I have a first-class honours degree in biology from Simon Fraser University.
+I also have many years of experience in teaching high school biology, chemistry, science, and information technology.
+I specialize in writing articles about life sciences and nature but also enjoy writing about other topics, including the beautiful part of Canada where I live.

+I was born in England and spent my childhood in Wales.
 I’ve been a writer and an avid reader since childhood.
 The written word has always been important to me.
-Though today I mainly publish nonfiction, I continue to create short stories and poems as I did when I was a child.
+Though today I publish mainly nonfiction, I continue to create short stories and poems as I did when I was a child.

-I have received three Hubbie Awards, which are based on votes from other writers at HubPages.
-In 2014, I received the award for the best article, in 2015 the one for the most beautiful article, and in 2017 the one for the most academic writer.
+I have received five Hubbie Awards over the years.
+They were based on votes from other writers at HubPages.
+They include the award for the best article, the most beautiful one, the most interesting one, the most academic writer, and the most versatile one.
 (The categories for the awards change slightly each year.)
-I received personalized HubPages mugs on each occasion.
+I received personalized HubPages mugs for four of the awards.
 One of them is shown above.

-The photo of the golden retriever and me that you may notice on this site was taken by my sister.
+The photo of the golden retriever and me shown on this site was taken by my sister.
 The photo represents me at several places online.
-Sam had just been for a long and enjoyable swim, which is why his coat looks ruffled.
+Sam had just been for a long and enjoyable swim while we were camping, which is why his coat looks ruffled.

 I’ve had many pets over the years, including dogs, cats, birds, a hamster, gerbils, and goldfish.
 My family currently includes a dog and three cats.
 Dylan (the dog) is a Leonberger.
 The rest of the pet family consists of two ragdolls and a rescue cat.
 They often provide inspiration for my writing.